Need a Greener Garden? Here’s How to Start Sustainable Gardening Today!

 You don’t have to run out and purchase single-use gardening supplies.
 Instead, you should get sustainable alternatives like recycled paper towels and reusable spray bottles.
 Paper towels will break down if you add them to compost to help enrich it further.

-The spray bottles are nice to refill with your homemade pesticides or fertilizers to apply to your plants.
-Essential oils make good pesticides without harming the plants, and they don’t pollute the environment as traditional pesticides or herbicides do.
+The spray bottles are nice to refill with homemade pesticides or fertilizers to apply to your plants.
+Essential oils make good pesticides without harming the plants and don’t pollute the environment like traditional pesticides or herbicides.

 Grow Edible Plants

 Not only is food waste a genuine problem, but it can easily cost you hundreds each year to feed your family with fresh vegetables, herbs, and fruit.

 You can grow herbs indoors all year round to help season your dishes.
 It’s also good to see which vegetables and fruits grow natively in your location.

 This will give you a good idea of which plants are less work and which have a better chance of surviving and thriving in your garden.

 Growing fruits, vegetables, herbs, and spices can save money while reducing environmental impact.

 Using less water is very important for sustainability, especially in areas with water restrictions.